 The COVID-19 pandemic continues to present Americans with extraordinary levels of illness and death, disrupted work, family, or other circumstances, and ever-changing restrictions that are affecting us in profound ways.
-The impact is not being shared equally and is falling hardest on specific groups, including people of low-income, Hispanic Americans, American Indians, African Americans, and the elderly.
-Although epidemiological studies have identified specific mental health issues and mental illnesses associated with at-risk groups, at the individual-level, these issues are specific to their unique array of biological, psychological, and social circumstances.
+The impact is not being shared equally and is falling hardest on specific groups, including people of low income, Hispanic Americans, American Indians, African Americans, and the elderly.
+Although epidemiological studies have identified specific mental health issues and mental illnesses associated with at-risk groups, at the individual level, these issues are specific to their unique array of biological, psychological, and social circumstances.

 Singula Institute was created to deliver precision mental health services with the explicit goal of engaging within our community toward increased understanding of mental health with greater social impact.
 New Yorkers have had a particularly high level of exposure to the virus and its impact on their overall health.
-I recently had the opportunity to present on the mental health impact on clinical care during the pandemic during Grand Rounds & Case Conference at a premiere New York City Hospital.
+I recently had the opportunity to present the mental health impact on clinical care during the pandemic during Grand Rounds & Case Conference at a premiere New York City Hospital.

-Presenting on specific cases and considering the conditions surrounding them provided time for me to reflect on varied effects of the pandemic and receive feedback from other professionals on the front lines in the context of Singula’s biopsychosocial approach to mental health care.
+Presenting specific cases and considering the conditions surrounding them provided time for me to reflect on the varied effects of the pandemic and receive feedback from other professionals on the front lines in the context of Singula’s biopsychosocial approach to mental health care.

 In addition to identifying especially vulnerable groups, I made the following key points to help professionals guide their care for COVID patients and increase awareness of the impact the pandemic is having.